message/iata/KR.md

 - specify the date that the test was taken; and
 - be issued by an approved laboratory if arriving from Philippines or Uzbekistan.
 Details can be found at the Korean (Rep.) Embassy website in those countries.
 - This does not apply to:
-- passengers arriving from Ukraine;
+- nationals of Korea (Rep.) and their family members arriving from Ukraine;
 - passengers younger than 6 years.
 4. Passengers transiting to China (People's Rep.) must enter Korea (Rep.) to obtain a green QR code with an 'HDC' mark.
 - This does not apply to passengers with: